 The outcome of these three events made some 26,000 square kilometres the most radioactively-polluted area on Earth by some estimates, comparable with Chernobyl.

 Rostechnadzor oversees a major program of decommissioning old fuel cycle facilities, financed under the Federal target program on Nuclear and Radiation Safety.
 The government said it planned to spend some $5 billion to 2015 on decommissioning and waste management.

-At Novovoronezh 1 & 2 a decommissioning project with partial dismantling of equipment is being prepared and a licence is expected in 2010.
+At Novovoronezh 1&2 a decommissioning project with partial dismantling of equipment was prepared and a licence was expected in 2010.
 Work will take several years, and buildings are likely to be re-used.
 In particular that portion of the site houses the district heating pumps and equipment, which provides 75% of the heat for the city, and a spare parts store for Energoatom.